kcfkwok2003/Simp_py/programmer/readme.md

   * only AP mode can upload WIFI config and host code (win done)
   * add host code for matching host and device, device will only accept host with same host code can write program (win done)
   * device will send uid to host. host should check again it to avoid connected to a wrong device.
+  * add reload option in File menu to reload file edited by external editor

 V1.2 device todo:
-  * when startup in AP mode, test.py will not auto run, press B to run
+  * when startup in AP mode, test.py will not be run (dev done)
   * in startup info, show also host code (dev done)
-  * when 3 button pressed, show startup info, 1st line of test.py
-  * only AP mode can change WIFI config and host code
+  * only AP mode can change WIFI config and host code (dev done)
-  * device will sent uid in each message.
+  * device will sent uid in each message. (dev done)

 working:
   * refer to protocol.txt 1.12